oac-tree/sup-dto/doc/anytype.rst

    :return: List of member names.

    Return an ordered list of all direct member names.
+This will return an empty list for non-structured types.

 .. function:: std::size_t AnyType::NumberOfMembers() const